Jan is a wrestling enthusiast who enjoys sharing news, information and insights with other wrestling fans.

 Brian began his career as someone who was the size of Chris Jericho (225 lbs).
 He is now the size of Batista (278 lbs).

-Brian is 6 feet tall and is 278 pounds of muscle.
-Think of a wrestler with the destructive force of Bill Goldberg but with cruiserweight abilities.
+Brian is six feet tall and 278 pounds of muscle.
+Think of a wrestler with the destructive force of Bill Goldberg, but with cruiserweight abilities.

-AEW did a masterstroke with them copying the Paul Heyman and Brock Lesnar dynamic.
+It was an AEW masterstroke to have them copy the Paul Heyman and Brock Lesnar dynamic.
 Paul does all the talking while Brock just stands there looking intimidating.
 In the same way, Taz does all the talking while Cage just stands there looking menacing.